Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Changelog (newest first)
 ---------
+0.16.0
+- Added a "Reduce texture memory use" option, enabled by default.
+This keeps textures in VRAM only and not system memory, reducing the biggest use of RAM and making out-of-memory crashes less likely.
+- Reduced memory usage of distant landscape generation when including isolated landmasses placed far from the main game.
+This should fix some out-of-memory errors during generation.
+- Added sun shadow detail setting, which defaults to high detail.
+Shadows also fade out more cleanly at the edge of the casting area.
+- Improve sky rendering.
+Added a separate shader for clouds.
+XE Mod Sky core mods need updating to work.
+- Fixed sparkling of stars in the night sky, without impacting moon texture detail.
+- Tweak sun disc appearance in Sunshafts shader.
+- Removed LOD bias from renderer and MGEXEgui.
+LOD bias is no longer useful with high resolution textures.
+- Generation will warn and skip cells placed far outside of the land generation area, instead of stopping with an exception.
+- Removed 16x AA mode, as nearly all graphics cards no longer support that specific mode.

 0.15.3
-- Fix (rare) missing transparency on distant objects with complex model properties.
+- Fixed (rare) missing transparency on distant objects with complex model properties.
 Distant land regeneration is required.
 - Minor fix for vertex colours on distant statics.

 0.15.2
 - Catch when Morrowind's adapter (video card/monitor output) selection is no longer valid and reset to default.
-- Fix distant texture scrolling effect not working for some custom models.
+- Fixed distant texture scrolling effect not working for some custom models.
-- Fix distant land generator freezing/crashing on models without normals.
+- Fixed distant land generator freezing/crashing on models without normals.
-- Fix dynamic visibility for Firemoth quest boats.
+- Fixed dynamic visibility for Firemoth quest boats.

 0.15.1
 - High quality atmosphere mode now has added skylight customization through the API.
 It affects the both the sky and the atmosphere haze colour, which allows unnatural weathers to be created.
 It will be accessible through a new version of Weather Adjuster.